 After a year of negotiations, the Six signed the Treaty establishing the European Economic Community in Rome on 25 March 1957.
 This treaty, usually called the Treaty of Rome, was modeled on the ECSC.
 The Treaty of Rome marked a significant stage in the procession of European integration.
 The EEC was the main vehicle for European integration, both political and economic.

-The year 2007 marks the 50th anniversary of the Treaty of Rome!
-To read about how this anniversary was celebrated in the United States, click HERE.
+The year 2017 marked the 60th anniversary of the Treaty of Rome!
+To read about how this anniversary was celebrated, click HERE.

 Click here to proceed to the activities.